baosystems/docker-dhis2/README.md

 * `TOMCAT_CONNECTOR_SECURE`: For the primary Connector, value of _secure_.
 If not provided and `DHIS2_SERVER_HTTPS` is "on", the value will be "true".

+* `TOMCAT_CONNECTOR_RELAXEDQUERYCHARS`: For the primary Connector, value of _relaxedQueryChars_.
+If not provided, the value will be `\ { } | [ ]`.

+* `TOMCAT_CONNECTOR_COMPRESSION`: For the primary Connector, value of _compression_.
+If not provided, no value with be provided.

+* `TOMCAT_CONNECTOR_COMPRESSIONMINSIZE`: For the primary Connector, value of _compressionMinSize_.
+  If not provided, no value with be provided.

+* `TOMCAT_CONNECTOR_COMPRESSIBLEMIMETYPE`: For the primary Connector, value of _compressibleMimeType_.
+If not provided, no value with be provided.

+* `TOMCAT_CONNECTOR_NOCOMPRESSIONSTRONGETAG`: For the primary Connector, value of _noCompressionStrongETag_.
+If not provided, no value with be provided.

+* `TOMCAT_CONNECTOR_MAXHTTPHEADERSIZE`: For the primary Connector, value of _maxHttpHeaderSize_.
+If not provided, no value with be provided.

+* `TOMCAT_CONNECTOR_MAXTHREADS`: For the primary Connector, value of _maxThreads_.
+If not provided, no value with be provided.